susanBuck/notes/07_Git/00_Command_Line_Primer.md

 Cmder comes with Git installed, so Windows users are all set.

 Mac users, however, may see *Command not found* when they try to run `git`.
 To fix this, head over to <https://git-scm.com/downloads> and click the link to download Git for Mac.
-Once it's installed, run the installer then close and re-open Terminal (this step is important!).
+Once it's installed, run the installer, then close and re-open Terminal (this step is important!).
 Try running `git` again and you should be all set.